 Before negotiating, it’s also important to research how the competitive rate for your specific job title or industry has changed.
 Or, if you’ve suddenly taken on additional responsibilities outside of your core job function, you may want to look at what similar employees in those roles are getting paid and factor that into your pay rate.
 All of that data will help you to know what you’re worth as an employee and be able to communicate it to your employer.

 “Competitive pay” is a term commonly used among employers to refer to a compensation level that is equal to or above the market rate for a given position, geography, or industry.
 Other factors that help determine competitive pay include a candidate’s education and experience, and market demand.

-If you’re not sure whether your baseline salary requirement covers your cost of living, SoFi Relay’s money tracker app, can help.
+If you’re not sure whether your baseline salary requirement covers your cost of living, the SoFi Insights app money tracker app, can help.
 Track your money and spending all in one place so that you have the tools and information you need to negotiate the pay you deserve.